BLACK CHRISTMAS (1974)

 The Moaner then moves forward, calling and taunting Jess on the house phone, inexplicably creating several layers of voices, a collection of characters he uses called Agnes and Billy who scream into the phone.
-When Clare’s father (James Edmond) comes to the house looking for his daughter discovering that she has gone missing, he immediately goes to the police but they do not take him seriously.
-Until a 13 year old girl is attacked and murdered in a park, Lt.
-Fuller (John Saxon) understand that there is something alarming going on in their quiet town.
+When Clare’s father (James Edmond) comes to the house looking for his daughter and discovers that she has gone missing, he immediately goes to the police but they do not take him seriously.
+Until a 13-year-old girl is attacked and murdered in a park, Lt.
+Fuller (John Saxon) understands that there is something alarming going on in their quiet town.
 Fuller believes now that the girls are in trouble, and he wants to use Jess as bait to track the Moaner hoping to trace the next time he calls her.
 The next victim of the crazed killer is Mrs. Mac who also meets her fate in the attic.
 No one proceeds to look for her as she informs everyone that she is going away over the holiday.
-Interesting to me are how attics are often as dangerous spaces as the rooms below the house proper–it’s basements and cellars.
+Interesting to me is how attics are often as dangerous spaces as the rooms below the house proper–it’s basements and cellars.

 The Moaner continues to terrorize Jess mimicking Peter’s voice and echoing the argument the couple had about her having an abortion.
-Is this a red herring to throw us off the trail of the real killer, or is there an escaped lunatic stalking the sorority.
+Is this a red herring to throw us off the trail of the real killer, or is there an escaped lunatic stalking the sorority?
 Lt.
-Fuller starts to wonder himself, whether Peter couldn’t be the real threat or is this a bit of misdirection.
-Barbara is the next to be murdered in a vicious wave of bloodshed when she is attacked while sleeping, stabbed to death with the horns of a glass unicorn.
+Fuller starts to wonder, whether Peter couldn’t be the real threat or if is this a bit of misdirection.
+Barbara is the next to be murdered in a vicious wave of bloodshed when she is attacked while sleeping and stabbed to death with the horns of a glass unicorn.
 Using the image of a fairy tale figure to commit such deranged butchery creates an odd and uneasy sense of inescapable dread.
 The police eventually determine that the Moaner has been calling from inside the house.
 This concept predates the quite shocking When a Stranger Calls by 5 years.

 Sergeant Nash [after Sergeant Nash calls the sorority house] “Who is this?”